smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

 When (a) is selected:
  7. If AppHMIType is "NAVIGATION", or if it is already LIMITED, go to (ii)10.
- 8. When there are multiple items including Native Navi, Popup is displayed.
+ 8. When there are multiple items including Native Navigation, popup is displayed.
  9. Choise the Native Navigation or the app.

   (i) When Native Navigation is selected.